When can I buy tickets?

 We have an Infra red system with 5 headsets for the Theatre, if you require a headset, please tell us when you book your tickets.

-The Upstairs and Downstairs venues have a loop system fitted, for use with your own hearing aid system; please advise us if you would like to use this at the time of booking.
+The Downstairs venue has a loop system fitted, for use with your own hearing aid system; please advise us if you would like to use this at the time of booking.

 Can you accommodate Hearing dogs/Guide dogs?

 Hearing dogs/Guide dogs can either be brought into the auditorium or left with Soho Theatre Staff.

 As a wheelchair user where would I be seated?